vikramsarkar10/ToDo_List-V2.0/README.md

 To install in your system, follow these steps:

 i. clone the project
-ii. from command line, move the project folder iii. install npm iv. install express
+ii. from command line, move to project folder iii. install npm iv. install express
 v. install ejs